billwuqin/draft-bclp-green-terminology/draft-bclp-green-terminology.md

 ## Energy efficiency Metrics and Measurement Method

-Metric for DSLAM, MSAN, GPON, GEPON equipment:
+Metrics for DSLAM, MSAN, GPON, and GEPON equipment:

 Equipment with line cards working at different profiles/states shall be characterized with different metric values for each specific profile/state.